 Welcome to Greenbushes

-Mining Heritage walk trail closed to the public from 11 January 2021 until further notice for safety reasons during work associated with the Talison Lithium Expansion Project.
+The section of the trail south of Stanifer Street remains closed to the public until further notice ,for safety reasons, during work associated with the Talison Lithium Expansion Project.

 This historic mining/timber town is situated 250km south of Perth and is located between Balingup and Bridgetown on the south west highway in the state's south-west.